-We all want to have a straight and beautiful smile.
-However, most of us don't understand the real benefits of having straight teeth.
-Having an even smile is more than just looking good.
+We all want to have straight teeth and a beautiful smile.
+However, few realize the actual benefits of having straight teeth.
+Having straight teeth goes beyond good looks.
 There are plenty of dental, medical, and psychological benefits to having a straight smile.
 Let's take a look at the top 7 benefits of straightening your smile:

 (1) Looking good

 There's no question that having a beautiful smile has a big impact on how others perceive you.
-After all, your smile is the first thing that others notice about you.
-We define a beautiful smile as having the following characteristics:
+After all, your smile is the first thing that anyone notices about you.
+Most people define having a beautiful smile as meeting the following criteria:

 - Straight teeth

 - White teeth